Edited by: Stella Shon

 Unfortunately, Orbitz sometimes charges a 1% booking fee.
 Keep an eye out for these on your trip summary page before finalizing your purchase and factor them into your calculations to see if you’re getting a good deal or not.
 While earning Orbucks is great, paying a booking fee could wipe out all of the benefits.

 Agoda is an OTA owned by Priceline.
 This website doesn’t offer much more than a simple search with limited filter options when looking for flights.
 If you’re looking for unique accommodations such as an apartment or private villa, Agoda is worth checking out, but it doesn’t offer much when searching for flights.

 One cool thing about Agoda is that the site is multilingual.
 You can select your language by clicking on the flag in the top menu bar.

-Hot Tip: For more information, check out our guide to booking travel through Agoda.
+Hot Tip: Agoda has a loyalty program called VIP, but it only applies to hotel stays.
+For more information, check out our guide to booking travel through Agoda.

 Hotwire is a popular OTA that has been around for almost 20 years.